tkuntubayev/task/README.md

 }
 ```

-##### Available strategies
+##### Available task strategies
-KeepFirst - keeps the previous task with the same id and don't start current
+KeepFirst - TaskHandler keeps the previous task with the same id and doesn't start current
-KillFirst - cancels the previous task with the same id and start the current task
+KillFirst - TaskHandler cancels the previous task with the same id and starts the current task
 ```
 sealed class Strategy {
         object KeepFirst : Strategy()